wangx6/runbook/README.md

 - [ ] No business logics in the view
 - [ ] Unit test all functions
 - [ ] Intergration test all features
-- BE NICE TO PEOPLE :D
+- BE NICE TO PEOPLE :relaxed:

 ## Styling
 ### File Structure